 What Causes an Abnormal Contraction?

 The abnormal contraction experienced in muscle spasms is attributed to the abnormal central nervous activity.
 Basically, the mechanisms in the central nervous system, specifically in the brain, aid in regulating muscle contraction.
 When these mechanisms are distorted, spasms happen.

 In cases of middle back spasms, a common cause is that the muscle membrane has become too sensitive, leading to muscle contraction without a stimulus.
 In these instances, the calcium ions may not recover fast enough, meaning that the neurone still thinks there is a stimulus and this therefore leads to lengthened contractions.

 Hence, distorted brain mechanisms and motor neurons caused by nerve damage may result in these spasms.
 Some of the conditions related to this include:

 What Are The Other Causes?

-Apart from the conditions mentioned above, there are still a lot of conditions that can be associated with muscle back spasms.
+Apart from the conditions mentioned above, there are still a lot of conditions that can be associated with muscle back spasms in the mid back.
 So, it is best to know the possible causes of muscle spasms which are the following:

 - Strenuous activities– Over-exercising can lead to spasms due to the fact the muscle relaxation requires energy which is used to regain the calcium that functions to unlink myosin and actin.
 If a person exercises or performs strenuous activities for extended periods, neglecting fatigue and pain sensations, then it can lead to extreme loss of energy.
 Thus, the muscles will also lose its ability to relax, resulting to middle back spasms.

 - Electrolyte imbalance and dehydration– In essence, loss of essential electrolytes such as potassium, sodium and calcium due to conditions such as vomiting, diarrhea and profuse exercise can distort the normal levels of fluids and electrolytes in the nerves and muscles.
 When this happens, the muscles will have a tough time recovering, which then leads to spasms.